prismz/website/articles/gentooswitch.md

-Why I Switched to Gentoo
+Why I switched to Gentoo
-Apr 8, 2022
+Apr 08, 2022

 A few days ago, I was curious and decided to check how long I had been running Gentoo.
 If you're curious, the following command should tell you when your